0xPolygon/kurtosis-cdk/README.md

 A [Kurtosis](https://github.com/kurtosis-tech/kurtosis) package that deploys a private, portable, and modular [Polygon CDK](https://docs.polygon.technology/cdk/) devnet.

+> 🚨 This package is currently designed as a **development tool** for testing configurations and scenarios within the Polygon CDK stack. **It is not recommended for long-running or production environments such as testnets or mainnet**.
+If you need help, you can [reach out to the Polygon team](https://polygon.technology/interest-form) or [talk to an Implementation Partner (IP)](https://ecosystem.polygon.technology/spn/cdk/).

 ## Table of Contents

 - [Getting Started](#getting-started)